 Fly light with sticky boards.
 These contraptions operate by providing a light source to attract insects.
 Therein is the problem.
 Many cafes with open doors and windows are light and bright.
 During sunny summer days, the outputted light source can be insufficient to attract the insects.
 Staff are required to replace fly adhesive boards.
 Some units require an electrician, some will plug into a power point.
 Good in darker environments or to attract insects in low light or at night.

 Strip Curtains.
 Made of plastic of varying thickness and opacity.
 You want to ensure the strips are not cut too short when fitted.
-Do not a leaving a gap at floor level.
+Do not leave a gap at floor level when fitting/trimming.
 They are ideal for certain areas.
 Cool rooms and freezers obviously, also high traffic back doors where garbage bin areas are close by.
 They can make carrying goods through the door a little more challenging, but no more so than having to open and close a screen door and on the plus side, staff cannot leave the door open!
 Value is negated when strips are tied back.
 Will require wiping down at intervals.
 Good in high breeze, wind tunnel type doorways but can substantially cut airflow in summer.

 Why The Fly Lady Natural Pyrethrin fly control is a winner